 Frequently Asked Questions about Graduate Programs

 The following frequently asked questions refer to the College of Communication and the Arts’ graduate programs of study.
-For information about programs outside of the College of Communication and the Arts, please consult with the University’s Office of Graduate Studies.
+For information about programs outside of the College of Communication and the Arts, please consult with the University’s Office of Graduate Affairs.

 What is the definition of a full-time student?